probabilistic-jsmas/probabilistic-jsmas/README.md

-# Probabilistic Jacobian-based Saliency Map Attack in Machine Learning
+# Probabilistic Jacobian-based Saliency Maps Attacks

 Original implementation of WJSMA and TJSMA as decribed in https://arxiv.org/abs/2007.06032